Implicit Regularization and Entrywise Convergence of Riemannian Optimization for Low Tucker-Rank Tensor Completion: Introduction

 \section{Introduction}

-Tensors are multidimensional arrays which are ubiquitous in data analysis, including but not limited to topic modeling \cite{anandkumar2015spectral}, community detection \cite{anandkumar2013tensor}, computer version \cite{li2010tensor, liu2012tensor}, collaborative filtering \cite{bi2018multilayer, karatzoglou2010multiverse}, and signal processing \cite{cichocki2015tensor}.
-In this paper, we consider the tensor completion problem which is about reconstructing a tensor from a few observed entries.

-Tensor completion is a natural higher-order extension of matrix completion \cite{cai2018exploiting,chen2018harnessing,davenport2016overview}.
-Without any additional assumptions, matrix completion is an ill-posed problem which does not even have a unique solution.
-Therefore computationally efficient solution to this problem is typically based on certain intrinsic low dimensional structures of matrices.
-A notable example is low rank matrix completion where the target matrix is assumed to be low rank.
-Low rank matrix completion is an NP-hard problem in the worst case \cite{harvey2006complexity}.
-Nevertheless, there are many approaches that can achieve successful recovery in most cases, including convex methods \cite{ cai2010singular, candes2009exact, candes2010power,chen2015incoherence, gross2011recovering, recht2011simpler} as well as non-convex methods \cite{blanchard2015cgiht, chi2019nonconvex, hardt2014fast, hastie2015matrix, jain2013low, keshavan2010matrix, sun2016guaranteed, tanner2013normalized, wei2020guarantees}.
+Tensors\blfootnote{\upstairs{$\star$}Equal contribution.} are multidimensional arrays which are ubiquitous in data analysis, including but not limited to topic modeling \citep{anandkumar2015spectral}, community detection \citep{anandkumar2013tensor}, computer version \citep{ liu2012tensor}, collaborative filtering \citep{ karatzoglou2010multiverse}, and signal processing \citep{cichocki2015tensor}.
+In this paper, we consider the tensor completion problem which is about reconstructing a tensor from a few observed entries. \whf{Without any additional assumptions, tensor completion is an ill-posed problem which does not even have a unique solution.
+Therefore computationally efficient solution of this problem is typically based on certain intrinsic low dimensional structures of tensors, a notable example of which is low rank.
+Compared with matrix, tensor has more complex rank notions up to different tensor decompositions such as CANDECOMP/PARAFAC (CP) decomposition \citep{hitchcock1927expression}, Tucker decomposition \citep{tucker1966some}, tensor train (TT) decomposition \citep{oseledets2011tensor}, and {t-SVD decomposition \citep{zhang2016exact}}.
+In this manuscript, we focus on the Tucker decomposition.
+Then the low-rank tensor completion problem can be formulated as follows:

-Compared with matrix, tensor has more complex rank notions up to different tensor decompositions such as CANDECOMP/PARAFAC (CP) decomposition \cite{hitchcock1927expression}, Tucker decomposition \cite{tucker1966some}, tensor train (TT) decomposition \cite{oseledets2011tensor}, and tensor-Singular-Value-Decomposition (T-SVD) \cite{kilmer2008third}.
-There have been various kinds of algorithms developed for recovering low rank tensors from fewer measurements based on those decompositions.
-In terms of the CP decomposition, reconstruction methods include sum-of-square hierarchy \cite{barak2016noisy, potechin2017exact}, gradient descent \cite{cai2021nonconvex, cai2020uncertainty, hao2020sparse}, alternating minimization \cite{bhojanapalli2015new, jain2014provable, liu2020tensor}, spectral methods \cite{montanari2018spectral}, just to name a few.
-A theoretical lower bound was established by Barak and Moitra \cite{barak2016noisy} which asserted that no polynomial-time algorithm was able to successfully reconstruct a low rank tensor if the sample complexity is less than the order of $n^{3/2}$ (neglecting other parameter dependencies).
-This lower bound can indeed be achieved by several approaches \cite{cai2021nonconvex, montanari2018spectral, potechin2017exact}.
-In particular, Cai et al. \cite{cai2021nonconvex} provided an entrywise convergence analysis of gradient descent method for low rank tensor completion based on the CP decomposition.